glippi/kataclism/README.md

 ### 1. Create a new empty project:
 <img src="https://github.com/glippi/kataclism/blob/master/images/kataclism-js.png" />

-Calling kataclism with the action `create` followed by the name of the project you want to start, will let kataclism bootstrap all the directories and dependecies structures.
+Call kataclism with the argument `create` followed by the name of the project you want to start and kataclism will bootstrap the project.

 #### Want to work with TypeScript?
 <img src="https://github.com/glippi/kataclism/blob/master/images/kataclism-ts.png" />

-Just add `-t` option to bootstrap the project with TypeScript.
+Add `-t` option to bootstrap the project with TypeScript.

 ### 2. Choose one of the default katas:
 <img src="https://github.com/glippi/kataclism/blob/master/images/kataclism-inquirer.png" />

-Running kataclism without any arguments will let kataclism prompt you with a list of the most relevant katas; just navigate the list with the arrow keys, and select with enter the kata you want to practice.
+Run kataclism without arguments and kataclism will prompt you with a list of some of the most used katas; navigate the list with the arrow keys, and select the kata you want to practice with enter.
 By default, kataclism will generated a `README` with all the instructions needed for practicing the kata you choosed.

 #### Folder Structure:
-The following is the structure generated for the `JavaScript` template:
+The following structure generated is for the `JavaScript` template:
 ```
 |--src
    |---index.js